Study warns of rising hacker threats to SAP, Oracle business software

-LONDON (Reuters) - At least a dozen companies and government agencies have been targeted and thousands more are exposed to data breaches by hackers exploiting old security flaws in management software, two cyber security firms warned in study published on Wednesday.
+LONDON (Reuters) - At least a dozen companies and government agencies have been targeted and thousands more are exposed to data breaches by hackers exploiting old security flaws in management software, two cyber security firms said in a study published on Wednesday.

 These can enable hackers to steal corporate secrets, the researchers said.